 You can easily double this recipe for a crowd and bake it instead in a 9-by-13-inch baking dish for 1 hour.
 Then watch it disappear.
 In making this strata look elegant, the lovely and talented Sarah Copeland, author of this recipe, chose to leave her asparagus spears long.
 While this does indeed make for a pretty presentation, it also creates something of a not-so-practical eating experience as you attempt to politely cut through an asparagus spear that’s irrevocably intertwined with strands of melted cheese using nothing but a fork.
-Usually not something we’d like to inflict on our loved ones.
-While we leave this decision to your discretion.
-But we’re thinking that slicing the spears into 1 1/2-inch lengths isn’t such a terrible sacrifice.
+This is usually not something we’d like to inflict on our loved ones.
+While we leave this decision to your discretion, we’re thinking that slicing the spears into 1 1/2-inch lengths isn’t such a terrible sacrifice.

 Asparagus, Egg, and Cheese Strata